emacsmirror/doneburn-theme/README.md

 Notes
 =====

-This theme lacks support for popular packages (e.g. Helm) simply because I just added the faces for the packages I use.
+I am not using this theme at the moment.

-I just wanted to make Chris Done’s original theme easily available to and modifiable by everyone.
+It was born out of my desire to make Chris Done’s original theme easily available to and modifiable by everyone, but please note that it lacks support for many packages (e.g., Helm).

 PRs are more than welcome.